storacha/specs/w3-blob.md

 ## Accept Blob

 Authorized agent MAY invoke `/service/blob/accept` capability on the [provider] subject.
-Invocation MUST either succeed when content is delivered on allocated `address` or fail if either allocation failed or expired before content was delivered.
+Invocation MUST either succeed when content is delivered at allocated site or fail if either allocation failed or expired before content was delivered.

 Invocation MUST block until content is delivered.
 Implementation MAY resume when content is sent to the allocated address or await until client signals that content has been delivered using [put blob receipt].